ploopyco/adept-trackball/README.md

-# The Ploopy Nano Trackball
+# The Ploopy Adept Trackball

 ![The Ploopy Adept Trackball](adept.jpg)